yeutterg/yeutterg.github.io/media-appearances.md

 **February 2018**

-On a podcast targeted at the lighting industry, I discussed the health effects of artificial lighting.
+On the [Get a Grip on Lighting Podcast](http://getagriponlighting.com/), I discussed the health effects of artificial lighting.

 * [Podcast](http://getagriponlighting.com/15-lighting-health-effects-greg-yeutter) (42 minutes)